check-spelling-sandbox/temurin-build/README.md

 build jobs used for building Adoptium OpenJDK binaries.
 1. The `docker` folder contains tools for generating dockerfiles which can be used as part of building OpenJDK inside a Docker container.
-1. The `git-hg` folder has now been moved to it's own separate repository.
+1. The `git-hg` folder has now been moved to its own separate repository.
 See [openjdk-mirror-scripts](https://github.com/adoptium/mirror-scripts).
 1. The `pipelines` folder has now been moved to a separate repo: <https://github.com/adoptium/ci-jenkins-pipelines>.
 1. The `sbin` folder contains the scripts that actually build (Temurin).
 `build.sh` is the entry point which can be used stand alone but is typically